socketsupply/socket/api/CONFIG.md

 :--- | :--- | :---
-height |  |  The initial height of the first window in pixels or as a percentage of the screen. width |  |  The initial width of the first window in pixels or as a percentage of the screen. titleBarStyle | "" |  Determine if the titlebar style (hidden, hiddenInset) max_height | 100% |  Maximum height of the window in pixels or as a percentage of the screen. max_width | 100% |  Maximum width of the window in pixels or as a percentage of the screen.
+height |  |  The initial height of the first window in pixels or as a percentage of the screen. width |  |  The initial width of the first window in pixels or as a percentage of the screen. backgroundColorDark | "" |  The initial color of the window in dark mode.
+If not provided, matches the current theme. backgroundColorLight | "" |  The initial color of the window in light mode.
+If not provided, matches the current theme. titleBarStyle | "" |  Determine if the titlebar style (hidden, hiddenInset) max_height | 100% |  Maximum height of the window in pixels or as a percentage of the screen. max_width | 100% |  Maximum width of the window in pixels or as a percentage of the screen.